BBong119/bbong119.github.io/dbr-detailed-info/manual/parameters/imageParameter/RegionPredetectionModes.md

 - **Remark**
-  - Each set of the foreground and background colours need to be defined as [`ForegroundColour`, `BackgroundColour`, Tolerance].
+  - Each set of the foreground and background colours need to be defined as [`ForegroundColour`, `BackgroundColour`, `Tolerance`].
 If you want to define multiple sets, you can use a "";"" to separate them.
-This argument is mandatory, if there is no
+This argument is **mandatory**.
+If there is no manual setting, no region can be detected.
-  - `Left`, `Top`, `Right`, `Bottom` are four percentage values relative to top-left corner of the predetected region.
-  - `Index` means the index of a specific colour set in [`ForeAndBackgroundColours`](#foreandbackgroundcolours) which the current region is applied to.
-If the value of `index` is set to -1, the current region will be applied to all colour sets in [`ForeAndBackgroundColours`](#foreandbackgroundcolours).
-  - Value range of `Left`, `Top`, `Right`, `Bottom`: [-10000,10000]
-  - Value range of `index`: [-1, 0x7fffffff]

- "1.
-Here is an example to define a set of colours:
-2. If you want to define multiple sets of colours, please use "";"" to separate them.
-3. The allowed values for ForegroundColour and BackgroundColour is [-1, 360].
-4. The value for ForegroundColour and BackgroundColour is the Hue value in the HSV colour space. -1 means black, gray, white.
+  - `ForegroundColour`and `BackgroundColour` are the Hue values in the HSV colour space for defining the foreground and background colours of the regions you want to predetect.
+The value -1 means black, gray, white.
-5. The allowed values for Tolerance is [0, 360], which indicates if the surrounding colour of ForegroundColour/BackGroundColour will be regarded as a specified colour."
+  - `Tolerance` is the allowable deviation of the Hue value defined by `ForegroundColour`.
+  - Value range of `ForegroundColour`, `BackgroundColour`: [-1,360]
+  - Value range of `index`: [0, 360]

 ### Setting Methods